ykrmm/SLATE/README.md

 This code is intended solely for the use of the reviewers and the Area Chair.
 We trust your discretion and kindly ask that you do not share it until the final decisions are released.

-This is a provisional code; due to time constraints, it is not perfectly commented.
+This is a provisional code; due to time constraints, it is not perfectly commented, it may contains some bugs.

 ![tw](https://github.com/ykrmm/SLATE/blob/main/slate_model.png)